adammmusial/library/README.md

 ## Resources Used
 - **Google Fonts**: For including the 'Poppins' font in the project.
 - **Devicon**: For technology icons used in the documentation.
-- **Online tutorials**: Various online resources for learning about DOM manipulation and responsive design.